Yash-Raj-srivastav/ansible-k8s-automation/README.md

 This repository is for running multiple deployments using a single properties file and a generic deployment template which can be changed into k8s Jobs or Cron Jobs.

 # To run this in your local system make sure these requirements are checked
-1. **docker** should be installed(if you are using windows system then also install wsl2) to check run
+1. **docker** should be installed(if you are using windows system then also install wsl2) to check run command in your linux distro
-   - command: "docker in you linux distro"
+   - command: "docker"
 2. **k8s kind** should be installed to create a multinode cluster, to check if it is installed successfully run
    - command: "kind"
 3. **ansible** should be installed, to check if ansible is installed properly run